 Arrive in Alba, the heart of Piedmont wine country, a captivating medieval city of a “hundred towers” and a treasure chest of flavours and aromas.
 After checking in, go out for a walk to explore the town and why not stop in one of its many divine pastry shops to tempt your palette.
 Treat yourself to the sweet tastes of Italy.

-Passing by the old village of Novello, with its Middle Age tower you reach the wine capital of Barolo, where this famous wine is produced.
-You can visit the museum in the Castello dei Marchesi Falettiand the Regional wine museum, a must for any wine connoisseur.
-After a varying walk through the vineyards and forests, you arrive in Monforte d'Alba, a nice hill top village.
+Passing by the old village of Novello, with its Middle Aged tower you reach the wine capital of Barolo, where the famous wine is produced.
+Spend some time exploring the recently opened WiMu Wine Museum located in the Castello dei Marchesi Faletti snf lunch at one of the great local trattorias.
+From here on the walk passes through vineyards and forests and takes you to Monforte d’Alba, a nice hill top village.

 The landscape is far more varied than on the previous days as you leave the vineyards behind and climb through tidy hazelnut forests and wild woods surrounding the ancient hamlet of Serralunga d’Alba.
 From here a steep climb brings you to Roddino from where a long descent takes you to the final climb up to Cissone.

-A glass of local wine from a traditional "cantina" in the centre of the village is a lovely way to celebrate this day of relaxing and taking it easy.
-After a short circular walk in the neighborhood of Cissone, unwind and admire the splendid views from the farm.
-The scenery is a unique spectacle, embroidered with vineyards and dotted with towers and castles.
+A glass of local wine from a traditional cantina in the centre of the village is a lovely way to celebrate this day of relaxing and taking it easy.
+After a short circular walk in the surroundings of Cissone, unwind and admire the splendid views from the farm.
+The scenery is a unique spectacle, embroidered with vineyards and dotted with towers and castles